 Going over the limit of credit cards

-Most credit cards always have a limit, which is the highest amount of credit that is available to you.
+All credit cards have a credit limit, which is the highest amount of credit that is available to you.
 Despite the fact that your card issuer has given you a specific limit for your card, it looks awful if you exhaust all the credit.
 Exhausting your credit card, making use of all credit available to you, makes you look like an irresponsible borrower and your credit rating or score will be hurt badly due to it.

 Long overdue credit card debts

 Repayment history is one of the main factors that add to your credit report.
 Every time you delay the payment of your credit card debts, there is a negative effect on your credit report.
 Always remember that the amount owned by a person is the second most important factor in the FICO/credit report.
 It accounts for 30% of the report.

 Both credit defaults and late payments negatively affect your credit score, but credit defaults are likely worse since details of the long overdue debt are not usually removed erased from the credit history even after making payment for them.
 This can definitely bring down your credit score for the time being and keeps on having some impact as long as it stays on your credit report.

 Ways to prevent your credit card from hurting your credit score

 Given below are tips to know how to use a credit card without getting into difficult debts.
 These will help you avoid hurting your credit score.